 Understanding loss aversion

-In short, it’s important to understand why we see potential losses before we see potential gains as it can have a large impact on the way we make investment decisions.
+It’s important to understand why we see potential losses before we see potential gains as it can have a large impact on the way we make investment decisions.
 Not only that, but it’ll help you understand more about yourself and your emotions when it comes to all decision making.

 Avoid sunk cost fallacy

 When we’ve invested our hard-earned cash into something, we can often find it difficult to cut our losses.
 Even when it’s evident that this is no longer beneficial.
 Loss aversion suggests we don’t want to “lose” the money, time, and effort we’ve already invested into something, so we stick with it.
 We’re emotionally attached.
 As a result, we hold onto investments for too long in the hopes it’ll recover the losses in the long-term.
 Not only can this result in monetary losses but you can also forgo other great opportunities.
-It is also linked to the Endowment Effect, a bias where simplistically, something we own, we think is worth more than the same thing owned by someone else.

 A common occurrence of loss aversion is with property investments.
 Investors hold on to a property waiting for it to be profitable someday, but continue to pay interest on their loans until they eventually sell the property.
 This could have been avoided if they sold earlier.